 Colombia, with more than 24,500 species of vascular plants, ranks second, after Brazil, in the ranking of countries with the greatest plant diversity on the planet.
-(Espinosa et al. 200824, Bernal et al. 201625).
+(Espinosa et al. 2008, Bernal et al. 2016).
 New taxa for science and new records of species from poorly inventoried areas are frequently documented in the country, such as the Orinoquia region.

 For the Colombian Orinoco River basin, more than 26,000 systematized records of plants are known in the main herbaria of the country, representing around 4,900 species (Cárdenas et al. 2017 in prep.).
 In general, studies to understand the biological diversity of this basin have been directed 60% at estimating the composition and 40% at determining the way in which these biological components are organized (structure) (Correa et al. 2005).
 Within these estimated percentages, the contribution of the Vichada department has been low, which is why it occupies third place in the entire basin, in relation to studies carried out on both flora and fauna.
 However, due to its richness in different species and ecosystems, the Orinoquia is one of the most biologically diverse regions in the world.
-(Lasso et al. 201026).
+(Lasso et al. 2010).

-This is how the Andén Orinoqués, in the department of Vichada, which represents one of the most complex landscapes of the Orinoquia due to the great variety of ecosystems
+This is how the Andén Orinoqués, in the department of Vichada, which represents one of the most complex landscapes of the Orinoquia due to the great variety of ecosystems and the presence of unique species, is a unique remnant of biodiversity, however, the flora present in this landscape has been little studied (Castro-Lima, 2010).

-24 Espinosa, D. y S. Ocegueda C. (Eds.)
+&lt;sup>25 Espinosa, D. y S. Ocegueda C. (Eds.)
 2008.
 El conocimiento biogeográfico de las especies y su regionalización natural, en Capital natural de México, Pp. 33-65, vol. I: Conocimiento actual de la biodiversidad.
 Conabio, México,

-25 Bernal.
+Bernal.
 R., S. Gradstein y M. Celis.
 2016.
 Catálogo de Plantas y Líquenes de Colombia Volumen I. Primera edición.
 Bogotá.
 D.C.
 Universidad Nacional de Colombia (Sede Bogotá).
 Facultad de Ciencias.
 Instituto de Ciencias Naturales.
 Volúmenes I y II.
 1500 p.

-26 Lasso, C. A., J. S. Usma, F. Trujillo y A. Rial (Eds.).
+Lasso, C. A., J. S. Usma, F. Trujillo y A. Rial (Eds.).
 2010.
 Biodiversidad de la cuenca del Orinoco: Bases científicas para la identificación de áreas prioritarias para la conservación y uso sostenible de la biodiversidad.
 Instituto de Investigación de Recursos Biológicos A. von Humboldt, WWF-Colombia, Fundación Omacha, Fundación La Salle e Instituto de Estudios de la Orinoquia (Universidad Nacional de Colombia).
 Bogotá, D.C., Colombia, 609 p.